Nita Strauss: Career

 Strauss is featured as the main guitarist for seven songs on the Docker's Guild album The Heisenberg Diaries – Book A: Sounds of Future Past, released on January 21, 2016.

 Strauss appeared in the 2017 Netflix documentary Hired Gun.

+On 2 April 2026, Alice Cooper announced that Strauss would not have been part of his supporting band for the 2026–2027 tour, for she had decided earlier in the year to take a maternity leave from live performance.
+Contextually, Cooper announced British guitarist Anna Cara as temporary replacement for Strauss.

 Solo artist

 In April 2018, Strauss launched a Kickstarter campaign for her debut solo record Controlled Chaos.
 The campaign was successfully funded in two hours and eventually raised eight times its initial goal.
 Strauss produced the record herself, including the majority of the engineering work, and played all of the guitars and bass on the record.

 After the record was completed, Strauss signed with Sumerian Records to release and distribute the album worldwide.
 The first single, "Our Most Desperate Hour", was released in September 2018 along with pre-orders for the record on both CD and vinyl, with the vinyl completely selling out before release.
 Controlled Chaos debuted on the Billboard charts at No. 1 Top New Artist, No. 3 Label Independent, No. 4 Top Hard Music, No. 8 Top Rock, No. 8 Top Internet, No. 20 Top albums, and No. 7 on the iTunes Rock chart.
 The album's second single, "Mariana Trench", was chosen by WWE as the official theme for NXT TakeOver: WarGames (2018).